-Thank you for coming back to the blog for the Law Office of Bryan Fagan, PLLC to read more about Enforcement actions in family law court.
-Today’s post will discuss how to notify an opposing party of the lawsuit as well as potential defenses that you can submit to the court in the event that you are on the receiving end of an enforcement suit.
+Thank you for coming back to the blog for the Law Office of Bryan Fagan, PLLC, to read more about Enforcement actions in a family law court.
+Today’s post will discuss how to notify an opposing party of the lawsuit and potential defenses you can submit to the court if you are on the receiving end of an enforcement suit.

 Providing notice of a pending Enforcement suit

-If you are filing an enforcement suit against someone then you are required to provide him or her notice of the action that is pending.
-I have seen instances where if an opposing party knows that our office represents a person then the opposing party will serve me personally with an enforcement.
+If you are filing an enforcement suit against someone, then you are required to provide them notice of the action that is pending.
+I have seen instances where if an opposing party knows that our office represents a person, then the opposing party will serve me personally with enforcement.

-Other attorneys have simply emailed me notice as if this were an Answer to a Divorce Petition.
-This simply will not clear the procedural hurdle that is required in an Enforcement case.
-You must have the opposing party personally served with your petition as well as an instruction from the court ordering him or her to appear at a hearing.
+Other attorneys have emailed me notice as if this were an Answer to a Divorce Petition.
+This will not clear the procedural hurdle required in an Enforcement case.
+You must have the opposing party personally served with your petition, as well as an instruction from the court ordering them to appear at a hearing.

-There are additional protections for persons that are on the receiving end of an enforcement action.
-These folks, known legally as the Respondent, have a legal right in Texas to be provided at least ten days worth of notice prior to any court hearing.
+There are additional protections for persons on the receiving end of an enforcement action.
+These folks, known legally as the Respondent, have a legal right in Texas to be provided at least ten days' worth of notice before any court hearing.

-If you were not able to provide that ten days notice, he or she will still need to appear at the scheduled hearing date.
-The judge or the clerk of the court can have the Respondent swear to appear back in court at a future date.
-If the respondent fails to appear in court as scheduled then you can request that a capias be issued in order to have him or her arrested.
+If you cannot provide that ten days notice, they will still need to appear at the scheduled hearing date.
+The judge or the court clerk can have the Respondent swear to appear back in court at a future date.
+If the respondent fails to appear in court as scheduled, then you can request that a capias be issued to have them arrested.

-One of the most common enforcement actions taken in Texas family courts are those related to child supportmatters.
-Most typically a parent who has the right to receive child support will file an enforcement action against the parent who is obligated to make child support payments.
+One of the most common enforcement actions taken in Texas family courts is child support matters mattersmatters.
+Typically, a parent who has the right to receive child support will file an enforcement action against the parent who is obligated to make child support payments.

-In a previous blog post from a few days ago I made note of the specific requirements that a petition for enforcement of missed child support payments must meet if you are interested in going back and reading through them.
+In a previous blog post from a few days ago, I noted the specific requirements that a petition for enforcement of missed child support payments must meet if you are interested in going back and reading through them.